Virginia moving quickly to make expanded absentee voting permanent

-Those measures are part of sweeping bills that would overhaul Virginia’s early voting system after changes enacted on a temporary basis last year proved widely popular.
+Those measures are part of sweeping bills that would overhaul Virginia’s early-voting system after changes enacted on a temporary basis last year proved widely popular.
 They now head to Gov. Ralph Northam (D), who is expected to sign them into law by a Sunday deadline.

 The bills also aim to fix the confusion that happened on election night when large chunks of absentee votes were tabulated very late, leaving only in-person totals, which reflected an incomplete outcome.